UniversalScalableFirmware/documentation/source/2_universal_payload.rst

 Intended Audience
 -------------------

-This document is targeted at all platform and system developers who need the bootloader or the payload supports the unified bootloader and payload interface.
-This includes, but is not limited to: BIOS developers, bootloader developers, system integrators, as well as end users.
+This document is targeted at all platform and system developers who need the bootloader or payload to support the unified bootloader and payload interface.
+This includes firmware developers, bootloader developers, system integrators, and end users.

 .. _related-documents: